hainayanda/Impose/README.md

 serviceMock = MyServiceMock().injected(using: customInjector)
 ```

-Don't forget, you should use class instance for this to work because the injected instance will be different if you are using struct because if its nature.
+Don't forget, you should use class instance for this to work because the injected instance will be different if you are using struct because of its nature.

 ## Contribute